ernstki/beamertest/README.md

 </div>

-The Makefile generates a PDF version that can is embedded into the next slide with LaTeX’s `\includegraphics`.
-So sometimes you have to `make` twice.\[1\]
+The Makefile generates a PDF version that can be embedded\[1\] into the next slide with LaTeX’s `\includegraphics`.
+So sometimes you have to `make` twice.

 ## Mermaid diagram (PDF version, cont’d)